Portumna: Castle

 The Irish National Land League's Land War, a plan of campaign to force landlords to reduce rents, started in Portumna.
 Hubert de Burgh-Canning, 2nd Marquess of Clanricarde was targeted because of his harsh treatment of his tenants.
-Clanricarde was quoted as saying "if you think you can intimidate me by shooting my agent, you are mistaken."
+Clanricarde was quoted as saying "if you think you can intimidate me by shooting my agent, you are mistaken".
 He demanded that the government offer all the protection to which his property was entitled, which they did.
 When rent day came in November 1886, 4,000 tenants marched with a brass band past the estate office and to the hotel where a group of nationalist members of parliament decided how much rent was to be paid.
 The tenants then returned to the estate office and offered their rent, which the officer in charge refused to take as it was lower than the amount the landlord had set.
 The money was then handed over to the MPs for the defence of the tenants.
-The MP William O'Brien described it as "an artist in political melodrama."
+The MP William O'Brien described it as "an artist in political melodrama".
 One of the main instigators in this drama was Jeremiah O'Driscoll, affectionately known as "cus".
 Because of the disturbances in Portumna an 1887 act was brought into effect, the Perpetual Crimes Act, in effect the last Irish crimes act ever to be put on the British statute book.

 Today, Portumna Castle is a heritage museum of the Flight of the Wild Geese.

 Tourism

 Portumna Forest Park

-Portumna forest park is located on the southwestern edge of the town, on the northern shore of Lough Derg.
+Portumna Forest Park is located on the southwestern edge of the town, on the northern shore of Lough Derg.
 The park spans almost 600 hectares (1,500 acres) and formed part of the lands of the Earl of Clanricarde, who was seated at Portumna Castle.
-It was purchased by the Irish government in 1948, and is now owned by Coillte.
+It was purchased by the Irish government in 1948 and is now owned by Coillte.

-Within the park there are forest and lakeside walks, car parking and toilet facilities and observation points.
+Within the park, there are forest and lakeside walks, car parking and toilet facilities and observation points.
 There are also a number of bike-friendly trails.
-Also within the site are the remains of a Cistercian abbey, dating from the 15th Century and adjacent to the Park is a marina giving access to the Shannon waterway system.
+The park has the remains of Portumna Abbey, a Cistercian abbey dating from the 15th Century.
+Adjacent to the park is a marina giving access to the Shannon waterway system.

 The forest is mainly coniferous but also contains a wide variety of broadleaved trees, both native and exotic.
-In addition to woodlands there are wide open spaces, green fields, scrub, marsh, water and numerous off-shore islands.
+In addition to woodlands, there are wide open spaces, green fields, scrub, marsh, water and numerous off-shore islands.
 This inter mix of forest, open area, water and islands gives a wide choice of habitat to support a great variety of flora and fauna.